xw-hu/SAC-Net/README.md

 ## Test
-1. Please download our pretrained model at [Google Drive](https://drive.google.com/open?id=1FLehQ4iX0qdm6shwN4Cp0L2EzVPAXNZW).
-   Put this model in `./examples/SAC-Net/SAC-Net-res101/snapshot/`.
+1. Please use the trained model and put the model in `./examples/SAC-Net/SAC-Net-res101/snapshot/`.

 2. Enter the `./examples/` and run `test_saliency.m` in Matlab.